stelligent/test-platform/README.md

 # Configure Solution

+1. Name the stack & provide an email for the sns messaging
 1. Once the CloudFormation stack is successful, select the checkbox next to the stack and click the <strong>Outputs</strong> tab.
 1. From Outputs, click on the **PipelineUrl** output.
 The Source action will be in a failed state.
 1. From the CodePipeline Source action, click on the CodeCommit provider and copy the **git clone** statement provided by CodeCommit